Canvass Director and Assistant Director Job Descriptions

 Grassroots Campaigns specializes in running face-to-face outreach campaigns for progressive advocacy groups, humanitarian organizations, and political campaigns.
 We are currently working on behalf of a range of partners including the Southern Poverty Law Center, the ACLU, Sierra Club, and Oxfam America to raise awareness, identify new supporters, raise funds, and win concrete victories for change.
 We also run field campaigns to register and mobilize voters, pass legislation through grassroots advocacy, and build long-term volunteer networks.

-Since 2003, Grassroots Campaigns staff have been on the front line of a variety of social change movements and historic elections, including critical work in CO, NV, MT, and several other states in 2012.
+Since 2003, Grassroots Campaigns staff have been on the front line of a variety of social change movements and historic elections.
 Our goal is to grow the progressive movement through developing top-notch leaders who can build teams from scratch and deliver real results on the ground.

 Canvass Directors and Assistant Canvass Directors manage one of our 30 grassroots fundraising field offices across the country, with bottom-line responsibility for all local operations.